 In addition to commemorating the end of the institution of slavery in the U.S. and the liberation of African Americans, it also celebrates Black culture and achievements.

 You can find a comprehensive list of Boston's Juneteenth celebrations here.
-(Be sure to check out the list at the bottom of Black-owned restaurants.)
+(Don't miss the list at the bottom of Black-owned restaurants!)

 Here are more places to explore Black history and culture in Boston:

-- Museum of African American History - Check out their latest exhibition, "Jazz Scene in Boston: Telling the Local Story," as well as their permanent collections.
+• Museum of African American History - Check out their latest exhibition, "The Emancipation Proclamation: A Pragmatic COmpromise," as well as their permanent collections.
 More information

 Garden Tour of Historic Charlestown